willplayforfun/MediaServerConfig/README.md

 Since it uses Nginx to proxy traffic to each service, it can also host static websites with a little additional effort.
 It can also provide networked storage to other computers on your home network.

 The setup uses Docker to contain each service.
 It is built on [OpenMediaVault](https://www.openmediavault.org/), a Debian Linux distribution designed to host a networked storage server.
 It uses `mergerfs` to pool together multiple hard drives into a single volume, and then `SnapRAID` to provide security against data loss due to disk failure.
-[No-IP](https://www.noip.com/) provides DDNS services, while dnsmasq allows you to use that domain within your home network.
+[No-IP](https://www.noip.com/) provides DDNS services, while `dnsmasq` allows you to use that domain within your home network.

+ The server can be made accessible to the wider internet by forwarding two ports from your public IP to your server, and by signing up for a free Dynamic DNS address.

 # Getting Started